-As a medical examiner, you are responsible for date and ng if the driver is otherwise medically fit for duty and issuing a Medical Examiner's Certificate that in vicates the driver is certified ONLY IF the driver has a diabetes exemption.
+As a medical examiner, you are responsible for determining if the driver is otherwise medically fit for duty and issuing a Medical Examiner's Certificate that indicates the driver is certified ONLY IF the driver has a diabetes exemption.

-The Federal Diabetes Exemption Program, responsible for determining if the driver meets program requirements and for issuing the cliab test xemption.
+The Federal Diabetes Exemption Program is responsible for determining if the driver meets program requirements and for issuing the diabetes exemption.

-The motor carrier is responsible for enouring that the driver has a current medical examiner's certificate and diabetes exemption before a 'owing the driver to operate a commercial vehicle.
+The motor carrier is responsible for ensuring that the driver has a current medical examiner's certificate and diabetes exemption before allowing the driver to operate a commercial vehicle.

-The driver is responsible for carrying both the Medical Examiner's Certificate and the diabetes exemption while driving and keeping boun certificates current.
+The driver is responsible for carrying both the Medical Examiner's Certificate and the diabetes exemption while driving and keeping both certificates current.
 The Federal diabetes exemption must be renewed every 2 years.
 The driver must also comply with program requirements that include:

 - Annual:

-- CMV driver medical qualification examination.
+- o CMV driver medical qualification examination.

 - Endocrinologist evaluation.

-- Ophthalmologist/optometrist evaluation.
+- o Ophthalmologist/optometrist evaluation.

 - Diabetes mellitus education.

 - Monitoring blood glucose.